-- o The Federal Government has today announcing that the application deadline for the Canada Emergency Business Account (CEBA) is extended from August 31 to October 31, 2020. - The government is working closely with financial institutions to make the CEBA program available to those with qualifying payroll or non-deferrable expenses that have so far been unable to apply due to not operating from a business banking account. - 1.
-Further details on these changes will be released in coming days, including a new business account opening process through which qualifying businesses will be able to apply.
+- The Federal Government has today announcing that the application deadline for the Canada Emergency Business Account (CEBA) is extended from August 31 to October 31, 2020. - The government is working closely with financial institutions to make the CEBA program available to those with qualifying payroll or non-deferrable

+1. Further details on these changes will be released in coming days, including a new business account opening process through which qualifying businesses will be able to apply.